I finally finished off the engaging new biography of Dietrich Bonhoeffer by Eric Metaxas.

 The old [minister] left the scene in despair, leaving Bonhoeffer standing silent against the wall with his hands in his pockets.
 Minutes passed.
 His failure to react made the noise gradually less enjoyable, and he began speaking quietly, so that only the boys in the front row could catch a few words of what he said.
 Suddenly all were silent.
 He remarked that they had put up a remarkable initial performance, and went on to tell them a story about [his recent trip to] Harlem.
 If they listened, he told them, he would tell them more next time.
 Then he told them they could go.
 After that, he never complained about their lack of attentiveness.

--Seriously though, the Minnesota Twins suck this year.
+-Seriously guys, the Minnesota Twins suck this year.

 -Bonhoeffer fell in love in his late 30s with an impressive young woman only in her teens.
 They were later engaged, but he was imprisoned shortly afterwards.
 As best we can tell, his love language was Being Martyred.